 The Hallam Walker Davis Memorial Scholarship is granted to an undergraduate English major on the basis of the student's academic performance in English.
 No application is required to be considered for this scholarship.
 The Hallam Walker Davis Memorial Scholarship amount varies from year to year.

 The Lamb Memorial Scholarship recognizes outstanding creative writing students and students who play intercollegiate basketball.
-The scholarship is granted alternately to sophomore, junior, and senior students who are enrolled in creative writing or who play intercollegiate basketball.
+The scholarship is granted in alternating years to sophomore, junior, and senior students who are enrolled in creative writing or who play intercollegiate basketball.
 Previous winners are ineligible.
-The Lamb Memorial Scholarship amount varies from year to year.
+No application is required.

 UNDERGRADUATE AND GRADUATE AWARDS

 The Cultural Studies Essay Award is given for the best undergraduate or graduate essay on literature or other arts (i.e. film, television, popular culture, or highbrow culture) treated in a way that includes the social, political, or economic concerns from the historical time of the work.
 Essays may be of any length up to 20 pages.